zrythm/zrythm/doc/user/plugins-files/plugins/plugin-info.rst

 Plugin Overview
 ===============

-There are various types of plugins (see :term:`plugin`) supported by
-Zrythm, mentioned in :ref:`scanning-plugins`.
+There are various types of :term:`plugins <Plugin>` supported by Zrythm, mentioned in :ref:`scanning-plugins`.

 .. tip:: In Zrythm, :term:`SFZ`/:term:`SF2` are also used as plugins.